mitranim/xhttp/readme.md

 ### Result

-This is what the value passed to the `Xhr` callback looks like.
+This value is formed when the request ends and is passed to each `xhr.done` callback.

 ```ml
 xhr :: XMLHttpRequest